 Nonetheless, it has maintained a cult following throughout the years, even as opinions remain divisive.

-So here we are now, with a new adaptation coming in the next few months, and director Denis Villeneuve is trying a different approach.
+So here we are now, with a new adaptation, and director Denis Villeneuve is trying a different approach.
 The new Dune will present the story across two movies, to better capture the nuances of the world.
 The Oscar-nominated Villenueve has a few more things going for him as well: modern cinema technology and a cast that’s as stellar as the novel’s setting, including Timothée Chalamet, Zendaya, Oscar Isaac, Rebecca Ferguson, Josh Brolin, and Jason Momoa.

 It’s also being released at a time when cinema-goers are far more receptive to complex plots and worlds, thanks to the major science fiction and fantasy films that have been well-received over the past four decades.